tenstorrent/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

     ./scripts/build-toolchains.sh riscv-tools # for a normal risc-v toolchain

 ..
 Note:: If you are planning to use the Hwacha vector unit, or other RoCC-based accelerators, you should build the esp-tools toolchain by adding the ``esp-tools`` argument to the script above.

-  If you are running on an Amazon Web Services EC2 instance, intending to use FireSim, you can also use the ``--ec2fast`` flag for an expedited installation of a pre-compiled toolchain.
+..
+Note:: If you are running on an Amazon Web Services EC2 instance, intending to use FireSim, you can also use the ``--ec2fast`` flag for an expedited installation of a pre-compiled toolchain.

 Once the script is run, a ``env.sh`` file is emitted that sets the ``PATH``, ``RISCV``, and ``LD_LIBRARY_PATH`` environment variables.
 You can put this in your ``.bashrc`` or equivalent environment setup file to get the proper variables, or directly include it in your current environment: